Step 1 - Choose a course

 Step 3 - Check the cost and financial support available

-We realise that this is difficult for EU students at the moment due to Brexit - do read the notes for EU students applying in Oct 2020, which includes an update on Christ's financial support, and we are gradually adding to our country-specific pages.
+We realise that EU students in particular often have questions relating to finances following Brexit - do read the notes for EU students, which includes an update on Christ's financial support, and we are gradually adding to our country-specific pages.

 Step 4 - Check the application details

 If you like what you read about living and studying at Christ's, have found a course that you think you would thrive on, and are able to meet the high academic requirements, then we encourage you to look further into the detail of making an application.
 As well as meeting the academic requirements, there is, of course, one further practical requirement:

 - You will need to make an on-time, valid application and be available for interview, if invited.